1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What Is a Perianal Abscess?

-A perianal abscess is a painful pocket of pus that forms around the anus when one of the tiny anal glands becomes blocked and infected.
-If left untreated, it can enlarge, cause systemic signs of infection (fever, chills), and lead to more serious complications such as fistula formation.
+A perianal abscess is an abscess that is described as a painful pocket of pus disrupted around the anus when one of the small glands in the anal region gets obstructed and infected.
+Unattended, the same may grow and bring about systemic symptoms of infection (fever, chills) and other adverse complications like fistula formation.

 Common Causes and Risk Factors